 Installing a Walk-In Shower Screen

-Walk-in shower screens are those which comprise one glass panel, an aluminium channel or fixing bracket and a support bar.
-If you are replacing or installing a walk-in shower screen, then follow these instructions.
-This install should take around one hour to complete.
+Walk-in shower screens comprise one glass panel, an aluminium channel or fixing bracket and a support bar.
+If you are replacing or installing a walk-in shower screen, follow these instructions.
+This installation should take around one hour to complete.

 - Spirit level